markusberg/unixcrypt/README.md

 ## Dependencies

 This package has no external dependencies.
 It uses the cryptographic facilities built into Node.js.
+Since version 2.0 this package is ESModule only.
+If you require CommonJS functionality, you can still use the 1.x version.

 For development, there are dependencies on TypeScript, and vitest.